 Mobile commerce includes not only buying and selling products, but also bill payment and online banking.

 What is mobile shopping?

 The term mobile shopping describes the purchase and sale of goods and services exclusively via mobile devices such as smartphones or tablets.
 Mail-order companies or manufacturers offer their products on mobile-optimized websites or specially created shopping apps.
-Customers can browse the provider's product portfolio with their mobile device to purchase the items via the mobile Internet.
+Customers have the option of browsing the provider's product portfolio with their mobile device to purchase items via the mobile Internet.
 Common synonyms for the term mobile shopping are mobile commerce and m-commerce.